rishiba/doc_linux_kernel_workbook/doc/04_exporting_symbols.rst

     [15612.175780] Sum of the numbers 11
     [15612.175782] Value of GLOBAL_VARIABLE 1000

-*   ``SUCESSS !!`` You have sucessfully inserted a module which uses functions from another module.
+*   ``SUCESSS !!`` You have successfully inserted a module which uses functions from another module.

 ====================
 Removing the modules